patrickmcm/patrickmcm/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on discord obfuscation tools bot
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning node.js / javascript
-- 🤔 I’m looking for help with node.js
+- 🤔 I’m looking for help with node.js / javascript
 - 📫 How to reach me: Discord: Peanut#1120